rafael8p/space-emissions/README.md

 # Tool

 We aim at creating and then freely offering a software tool here.
 The program allows for emissions inventory estimates to be compared with independently derived calculations based on satellite data.
+Please refer to the repository's [wiki](https://github.com/UBA-DE-Emissionsituation/space-emissions/wiki) for all the details.